 There are many things that we throw out without really thinking about reusing.
 I really need to get better about that.
 My inlaws live in a very remote area of Alaska and do a great job of recycling and composting.
 They take their trash to the dump or into town only a couple of times a year because they are able to re-use, compost, or burn so many things.

-If you liked this idea for a cute little kids garden you might also like…
+If you liked these eggshell seed starters you might also like…